 ABOUT EAT THE STREET

-Eat the Street is a food, arts and music event celebrating the cosmopolitan and eclectic culture of Lismore.
-Now in its sixth year the event attracts ‘foodies’ and ‘culture’ buffs from far and wide and is fast becoming a highlight on the North Coast’s event calendar as an event not to be missed!
+Eat the Street is a food, arts and music event ce Eat the Street is a food, arts and music event celebrating the cosmopolitan and eclectic culture of Lismore.
+Now in its seventh year the event attracts ‘foodies’ and ‘culture’ buffs from far and wide and is fast becoming a highlight on the North Coast’s event calendar as an event not to be missed!

-In 2020 the event will be held on Saturday 14 March in the Lismore’s Central Business District (CBD) with the two main roads in the heart of the city closed to traffic and transformed into a sea of beautiful white marquees with over 50 fabulous food & wine and art & craft stalls.
-The beautiful wide streets lined with heritage buildings and giant fig trees become the setting for a fabulous celebration of food, live entertainment, cooking demonstrations & classes, children's art, craft and cultural activities and street art workshops.
+In 2021 the event will be held on Saturday 21 August in the Lismore’s Central Business District (CBD) featuring the newly refurbished Lismore Laneways.
+The two main roads in the heart of the city will be closed to traffic and transformed into a sea of beautiful white marquees with fabulous local food & beverages on offer.
+The beautiful wide streets lined with heritage buildings and giant fig trees become the setting for a fabulous celebration of food, live entertainment and cultural activities.

-Inspired by a world of street food styles our local and regional cafes and restaurants showcase fresh regional cuisine proving fabulous tasting plates priced at $5 and $10.
+Inspired by a world of street food styles our local and regional cafes and restaurants showcase fresh regional cuisine proving fabulous tasting plates.
 There are tempting treats from every corner of the globe, luscious libations from our region’s boutique beverage purveyors and stalls brimming with spectacular local product.

 The event is held in Lismore, just one-hour south from the Gold Coast, twenty minutes from iconic Nimbin, and thirty minutes inland from popular Byron Bay.
 It’s home to around 45,000 people and is surrounded by beautiful, lush countryside, pockets of small villages and nestled between World Heritage Rainforest.
 It’s a city of contrasts and diversity and is known for its links to the agricultural and dairy industries as well as the Northern Rivers centre for business, education, culture, retail, sport and health.
 It has a strong connection to culture and the arts through partnerships with Northern Rivers Performing Arts (NORPA), the Lismore Regional Gallery and the Northern Rivers Conservatorium of Music.